Pitch Your Next Film Project at NOFF!

 - Have no prior distribution attached and be able to participate in the IF/Then distribution initiative

-Projects that IF/Then DOES NOT support:
+Projects that we DO NOT support:

 - Student projects